Active Heat Sink Technology Can Deliver Added Performance,

 Maintaining the viability of air-cooled thermal management through a variety of micro-technologies.

-The issue of thermal management in military, and ultimately, commercial electronic systems has become increasingly important due to more powerful electronic processing capabilities and the resulting heat generation, along with a lower heat tolerance in next-generation electronic components.
+thermal management in military, and ultimately, commercial electronic systems has become increasingly important due to more powerful electronic processing capabilities and the resulting heat generation, along with a lower heat tolerance in next-generation electronic components.
 In addition, military and aerospace electronic components are being tasked to maintain higher performance under more demanding climatic conditions.

 As commercial technology migrates to high-density storage and computing solutions, the problems of thermal management increase.
 Typically, the allocation for space, power and heat transfer is not expanded when these new technologies are implemented.
 Therefore, thermal management can become a potential limiting design factor unless heat transfer is addressed upfront.